 If a teacher has referred a student to you because of concerns about stuttering, a brief questionnaire may be useful in gathering initial background information about the child.
-One questionnaire we like to use can be found on page 40.
-In it the teacher is asked to respond to ten open-ended statements:
+One questionnaire often used can be found on page 20.
+The teacher is asked to respond to ten open-ended statements:

-- Some things I have noticed about this child's communication are... - When this child answers questions in class, he/she... - When this child speaks to me at my desk, he/she... - When this child reads aloud, he/she... - If/When this child has difficulty speaking, I respond by... - If/When this child has difficulty speaking, other children respond by... - · If/When this child has difficulty speaking, it occurs mostly when... - My knowledge about stuttering is... - Other concerns I have about this child's success in the classroom are... - Most importantly, right now I need to know...
+- 1. Some things I have noticed about this child's communication are... - 2.
+When this child answers questions in class, he/she... - 3.
+When this child speaks to me at my desk, he/she... - 4.
+When this child reads aloud, he/she... - 5.
+If/When this child has difficulty speaking, I respond by... - 6.
+If/When this child has difficulty speaking, other children respond by... - 7.
+If/When this child has difficulty speaking, it occurs mostly when... - 8.
+My knowledge about stuttering is... - 9.
+Other concerns I have about this child's success in the classroom are... - 10.
+Most importantly, right now I need to know...

 At any point during therapy, an important part of the process is meeting personally with the teacher of a child who stutters.
-You may choose to give the teacher the Straight Talk for Teachers video to view before you meet with him or her, or view it together at the meeting as a means of providing information about stuttering.
+You may choose to give the teacher the Straight Talk for Teachers DVD to view before you meet with her or view it together at the meeting as a means of providing information about stuttering.

-Afterwards, a discussion may successfully address specific issues related that child's particular needs.
-Discuss the teacher's observations and concerns and help him or her understand the important role that teachers play in the therapy process.
+Afterwards, a discussion may successfully address specific issues related to that child's particular needs.
+Discuss the teacher's observations and concerns and help her understand the important role that teachers play in the therapy process.

-- Before you meet with the teacher, be sure to talk with the child about what he or she thinks might help in the classroom. - Let the teacher know that her observations are very important to the child's treatment. - Ask questions related to the child's performance in the classroom, such as: - What situations in your classroom require successful oral participation? - In which situations have you observed this child speaking freely (e.g., raising his hand, being willing to share and participate)? - In which situations have you observed fluent speech?
+- 1. Before you meet with the teacher, be sure to talk with the child about what he thinks might help him in the classroom. - 2.
+Let the teacher know that her observations are very important to the child's treatment. - 3.
+Ask questions related to the child's performance in the classroom, such as: - What situations in your classroom require successful oral participation? - In which situations have you observed this child speaking freely (e.g., raising his hand, being willing to share and participate)? - In which situations have you observed fluent speech?
 Stuttered speech? - When the child stutters, what do you observe him doing? (e.g., tense his lips, repeat words, look away, etc.)

-- Has the child ever talked about stuttering with you? - Give the teacher specific information about the child's speech. - · When the child's stuttering began; - What kind of things he does when he stutters; - · How he thinks and feels about it. - Understand the teacher's perspective and point of view. - · What has her experience been with individuals who stutter? - What kinds of things has she already done that seem to be helpful? - Talk about what you are working on in therapy. - · Names of the tools - How they sound and what they look like - Don't overwhelm teachers with information and suggestions.
+- Has the child ever talked about stuttering with you? - 4.
+Give the teacher specific information about the child's speech. - · When the child's stuttering began; - · What kind of things he does when he stutters; - · How do you think he thinks and feels about stuttering. - 5.
+Understand the teacher's perspective and point of view. - What has her experience been with individuals who stutter? - What kinds of things has she already done that seem to be helpful? - 6.
+Talk about what you are working on in therapy. - · Names of the tools - · How they sound and what they look like - 7.
+Don't overwhelm teachers with information and suggestions.
 Try to give one or two practical ideas she can begin implementing right away, based on her most pressing concerns. - Consider involving the child in a meeting with you and the teacher.
-Cover topics such as what the child wants her teacher to know about her stuttering and model the various skills learned in therapy for the teacher.
+Cover topics such as what the child wants his teacher to know about his stuttering and model the various skills learned in therapy for the teacher.